jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

       pip install --user jupyter-repo2docker

-3. **Create (or find) a GitHub repository you want to use.** This repo should have all materials that you want your users to be able to use.
+3. **Create (or find) a Git repository you want to use.**

+   This repo should have all materials that you want your users to be able to use.
 You may want to include a `pip`_ ``requirements.txt`` file to list packages, one per file line, to install such as when using ``pip install``.
    Specify the versions explicitly so the image is fully reproducible.
 An example ``requirements.txt`` follows:

    .. code-block:: bash

-      jupyterhub==0.8.*
-      numpy==1.12.1
-      scipy==0.19.0
-      matplotlib==2.0

-   As noted above, the requirements must include ``jupyterhub``, pinned to a version compatible with the version of JupyterHub used by Helm chart.
+      jupyterhub==0.9.1
+      numpy==1.14.3
+      scipy==1.1.0
+      matplotlib==2.2.2

 4. **Use repo2docker to build a Docker image.**

    .. code-block:: bash

+      TODO: CONTINUE DOCUMENTATION REVIEW FROM HERE

-      jupyter-repo2docker --user-name=jovyan --image=gcr.io/<PROJECT-NAME>/<IMAGE-NAME>:<TAG> --no-run <YOUR-GITHUB-REPOSITORY>
+      jupyter-repo2docker --user-name=jovyan --image=gcr.io/<PROJECT-NAME>/<IMAGE-NAME>:<TAG> --no-run <YOUR-GIT-REPOSITORY>

-   This tells ``repo2docker`` to fetch ``master`` of the GitHub repository, and uses heuristics to build a docker image of it.
+   This tells ``repo2docker`` to fetch ``master`` of the Git repository, and uses heuristics to build a Docker image of it.

    .. note::

-      - The project name should match your google cloud project's name.
+      - The project name should match your Google cloud project's name.
       - Don’t use underscores in your image name.
 Other than this, the name can be anything memorable. *This bug with underscores will be fixed soon.*
       - The tag should be the first 6 characters of the SHA in the GitHub